uiuc-focal-lab/LLMCert-C/wikidata_quacer/README.md

 **Key Features:**

-- **Formal Probabilistic Guarantees:** QuaCer-C provides high-confidence bounds on the probability of correct LLM responses.
+- **Formal Probabilistic Guarantees:** LLMCert-C provides high-confidence bounds on the probability of correct LLM responses.
 - **Knowledge Graph Specifications:**  Uses knowledge graphs to define distributions of multi-hop reasoning problems, enabling precise and scalable prompt generation.
 - **Model-Agnostic:**  Compatible with both open and closed-source LLMs via API access.
 - **Quantitative Certificates:** Delivers certificates as tight bounds on the probability of correctness, offering a nuanced measure of LLM capability.